hardikphalet/hardikphalet.github.io/src/chapter_1.md

 - [Human-AI Collaboration or Academic Misconduct?
 Measuring AI Use in Student Writing Through Stylometric Evidence](https://arxiv.org/pdf/2505.08828)

-The title of articles I have embedded here are in-line with my thoughts on the matter.
+The titles of articles I have embedded here are in-line with my thoughts on the matter.
 I am a software engineer by profession, and contrary to popular thought on the matter AI is not coming for my job.
 It cannot.
 It's a glorified auto-correct.
 Many tools today, e.g., ChatGPT, Claude, Gemini have an option